 The Covid pandemic caused us to make numerous changes in our lives.
 Vaccines brought a semblance of normality again.
 However, many of us are still wary of re-starting our previous routines and even simple things such as going out, still cause many people severe nervousness and anxiety.
 One thing in particular that has changed, is our growing reluctance to trouble our doctors with our own health concerns and warning signs of illness may be going unnoticed.

-Over this last year we have all developed a deep appreciation of the wonderful work our NHS staff have been doing here in the UK.
+Over this last couple of years we have all developed a deep appreciation of the wonderful work our NHS staff have been doing here in the UK.
 Now we are easing our way out of the crisis, many of us don’t want to burden those same staff with extra pressure.
 However, many doctors are commenting that some of their patients are ignoring potentially serious symptoms which is of major concern.

 Regardless of our age, sex or general state of health, we should always listen to our body and be on the look out for potential warning signs of illness.
 Even if we are wary about visiting our GP at the moment or there don’t seem to be enough hours in the day to get everything done, we should not let busy lives make us ignore our health.

 Whilst some conditions may make their appearance known with very distinct symptoms, others can manifest so slowly and gradually that the early warning signs can go undetected for a long time.
 This is the crux of the matter as whilst many diseases can be treated if they are caught early on, in the later stages they might be hard to tackle.

 Unfortunately we are always going to be prone to occasional occurrences of upset stomachs, indigestion and aches and pains – particularly as we grow older – but the trick is learning what to ignore and what to take note of.
 If a serious illness or life-threatening condition is present, then early treatment always tends to steer you towards a better outcome.